wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 **14)  Behavioral Reporting**: Merchants can analyze the customer behavior for every individual order bump offer.
 With this behavioral report, a merchant can check the number of times a particular offer was viewed, accepted, or removed from the cart.

-**15)  WooCommerce Upsell Order Bump and Cross-sell Sales Report**: With the WooCommerce Order Bump Sales Report, a merchant can track the sale of the products that were sold as a bump offer.
+**15)  WooCommerce Upsell and Cross-sell Sales Report**: With the WooCommerce Order Bump Sales Report, a merchant can track the sale of the products that were sold as a bump offer.
 It lets you track the sale of those products for a specific time and also enables you to track the sales as per individual products and product categories.

 **16) Major Product Types Support**: The WooCommerce Order Bumps plugin comes with full compatibility with simple, variable, and subscription product types.
 This increases the range of product offerings that you can provide to your customers.